Too Lost Data Breach Exposes SSNs and Other PII of 3,206 Users

 A comprehensive investigation, supported by cybersecurity experts and law enforcement, revealed that unauthorized access and data transfer occurred between July 25, 2025, and Sept.
 2, 2025, through a Too Lost web application.

-The breach exposed personally identifiable information (PII) including Social Security numbers, driver's licenses, names, addresses, email addresses and phone numbers.
+The breach exposed personally identifiable information (PII) including Social Security numbers, driver's licenses, names, addresses, email addresses, phone numbers, passport numbers, and residency permit numbers.
 Passwords were not affected by this incident.

-In total, the breach impacted 3,206 individuals in the United States, with 68 affected in Massachusetts and two in Maine.
+In total, the breach impacted 3,206 individuals in the United States, with 68 affected in Massachusetts, 44 in Indiana, seven in New Hampshire, and two in Maine.

 Too Lost notified affected consumers on Feb.
 20, 2026, using written communication.
-The company also reported the breach to the Massachusetts Office of Consumer Affairs and Business Regulation and the Vermont Attorney General on Feb.
-23, 2026.
+The company also reported the breach to the Indiana Attorney General, Massachusetts Office of Consumer Affairs and Business Regulation, the New Hampshire Attorney General, and the Vermont Attorney General.

 Too Lost's response